 Academic Dishonesty will be dealt with strictly.
-Sharing / copying, "borrowing" of code structure, discussing code structure, looking at code from another student or providing such code, and plagiarism, in addition to other dishonest behaviors, are all considered academic dishonesty.
+Sharing / copying, "borrowing" of code structure, discussing code structure, looking at code from another student, distributing, publishing, or providing such code, and plagiarism, in addition to other dishonest behaviors, are all considered academic dishonesty.
 Absolutely no information regarding assignment solutions may be shared by students except at a conceptual level.
 If students implement algorithms from other sources, they must cite those sources.
-Students may not copy code from the Internet or other sources under any circumstances.
-Any student found to have violated these rules, whether a provider or receiver or unauthorized help, will be assigned a zero grade and referred to the Honor Court.
+Students may not copy code from the Internet or other sources under any circumstances, including publishing or obtaining code from any social platform.
+Any student found to have violated these rules, whether a provider or receiver or unauthorized help, will be assigned a zero grade in the assignment, grade E in the course, and the student will be referred to the Honor Court.
 When in doubt, ask.